 Oat milk is another wildly popular alternative, but as the name points out, OATLY! isn’t just another company trying to hop on the bandwagon.
 Its entire inventory includes strictly oat-based products, so it knows how to do oat milk right.
-OATLY! makes its oat milk with certified gluten-free oats sourced from farms all around the U.S., and adds vitamin D, vitamin A, and vitamin B12, to rival cow’s milk.
+OATLY! makes its oat milk with certified gluten-free oats sourced from farms all around the U.S., and also contains vitamin D, vitamin A, and vitamin B12.

 Banana milk may not be as mainstream as the other options on this list, but once you try it, you’ll wonder how you ever lived without it.
 Made with organic banana puree, organic sunflower seeds, water, and cinnamon, Mooala Organic Bananamilk has the perfect amount of natural sweetness, thickness, and cinnamon flavor.
 Add it to your smoothie or cereal for a hint of banana taste without the extra effort of slicing bananas.

 Pacific Foods Hemp Plant-Based Beverage is an excellent milk alternative for serving the family and beyond, because unlike nut-based milk, it’s very allergen-friendly (unless, of course, you’re allergic to hemp seeds).
-Hemp milk is also a higher-protein option than most almond milks (each cup of this one contains 3 grams of protein), and it has the added benefit of extra omega-3 and omega-6 fatty acids—something that hemp seeds are known for.
+Each cup of hemp milk also contains 3 grams of protein and has the added benefit of extra omega-3 and omega-6 fatty acids—something that hemp seeds are known for.
 Unlike almond milk, which is pretty neutral in flavor, this hemp milk does have a slightly nutty taste, but if you like hemp seeds, you’ll love this milk.

-One of the biggest qualms about replacing cow’s milk with plant-based milk is that you lose a lot of the protein.
-A cup of cow's milk has 8 grams of protein, while your standard commercial almond milk only has 1 gram.
+One of the biggest qualms about plain almond milk is that it doesn't have as much protein as cow's milk.
 Silk set out to solve this problem with its Unsweet Protein Milk, which features a combination of almond milk, cashew milk, and pea protein.
-This non-dairy milk not only rivals cow’s milk in the protein department (it has 10 grams per cup), but it also has more calcium, potassium, and vitamin D; fewer carbohydrates; and a rich and creamy taste and texture that’s satisfying enough to replace your coffee creamer.
+This non-dairy milk not only contains 10 grams of protein per cup, but it also has calcium, potassium, and vitamin D, as well as a rich and creamy taste and texture that’s satisfying enough to replace your coffee creamer.